AJ9/GoogleMaps/README.md

 A basic XCode project including a working google maps demo.

+The full Google Maps walkthrough can be found [here](https://developers.google.com/maps/documentation/ios/start), but for a quick start download this project and add your Google Maps API key see [Usage](https://github.com/AJ9/GoogleMaps#usage).

 # Usage

 You need to add your own Google Maps API Key to this project!
 This is done by: